 The modern gentleman wants to project his sense of style at work, at home, and at play.
 There are plenty of gifts that enable him to surround himself in comfort at HQ or at the home office.
 Matching metal or leather desk accessories, sports memorabilia to hang on the wall, or beautiful picture frames for photos of his family and friends are no-brainers.

 If nothing strikes your fancy, you can always rely on a nice bottle of his favorite spirit - Scotch, bourbon, cognac, tequila, gin.
 If you know his favorite, you'll make him happy because he likes it.
 If you get him something new, he'll appreciate the opportunity to expand his frame of reference.
 The same could be said for his favorite box of cigars or a special bottle of wine.
-While we do not currently sell wine & spirits online, we would be remiss in not mentioning this option.
+We currently sell wine & spirits in our San Francisco store at 550 Montgomery Street, downtown San Francisco in the heart of the Financial District.
+Please stop by for a visit.

 If you're going to do clothing...